-Van Lanschot acquired no financial or non-financial assets during the In general, the policy is to dispose of these assets within a reasonably short period.
+Van Lanschot acquired no financial or non-financial assets during the year through the seizure of collateral held as security (2013: €0.9 million).
+In general, the policy is to dispose of these assets within a reasonably short period.
 The proceeds are used to redeem the outstanding amount.